apolloio/apollo-api-docs/source/includes/_people.md

 Parameter | Description | Example
 --------- | ----------- | -----------
-person_titles (optional) | an array of the person's title.
-Apollo will return results matching ANY of the titles passed in |  ["sales director", "engineer manager"] q_organization_domains (optional) | an array of the company domains to search for, joined by the new line character.  | "google.com\nfacebook.com" page (optional) | an integer that allows you to paginate through the results  | 1
+person_titles (optional) | An array of the person's title.
+Apollo will return results matching ANY of the titles passed in |  ["sales director", "engineer manager"] q_organization_domains (optional) | An array of the company domains to search for, joined by the new line character.  | "google.com\nfacebook.com" page (optional) | An integer that allows you to paginate through the results  | 1

 ### Return results
 "people" are people in Apollo's database.